 Features to Consider for Opening a Teen Checking Account

 The features you’ll find in the best free checking accounts for adults should also apply to teen checking accounts.
 Most of the best teen checking accounts on our list meet the following requirements.

-Make sure there are no ATM fees, no overdraft fees, and no hidden fees for any reason.
-Most teen checking accounts will decline a purchase rather than put the account into overdraft, which can help teens build financial responsibility and learn money management.
+- Low or no fees: Make sure there are no ATM fees, no overdraft fees, and no hidden fees for any reason.
+Most teen checking accounts will decline a purchase rather than put the account into overdraft, which can help teens build financial responsibility and develop money management skills.

-Teens today are tech savvy.
+- Online banking and mobile app: Teens today are tech-savvy.
 Fortunately, most teen bank accounts – even those from brick and mortar banks and credit unions – include an easy to use mobile app with separate logins for teens and their parents.

 It’s a nice bonus when teen checking accounts can be converted into a regular checking account once your child reaches adulthood.